erf/vis-plug/README.md

 plug.init(plugins, true)
 ```

-Each table can have the following options:
+Each plugin table can have the following options:

 - `url` - the git url (you can skip `https://github.com` and `https://`)
 - `file` - lua file required on init. defaults to `init` (optional)